 That leads us to another laundry debate: How often should you wash your bras?
 Surely bras aren't like jeans, where you should wait as long as possible before washing them.
 But they're also not like underwear, where daily washing is a no-brainer.

 Danny Koch, brassiere expert and fourth generation owner of New York City's Town Shop, recommends every other wear, or by the third, maximum.
 The reason?
 "The main thing you're trying to do is keep the integrity of the bra for as long as possible," Koch says.
-And when you're strapped in for 10 to 12 hours a day, the garment not only collects oils from your skin and deodorant, but the elastic stretches and loses its form through wear.
+"When you're strapped in for 10 to 12 hours a day, the garment not only collects oils from your skin and deodorant, but the elastic stretches and loses its form through wear.
 And when you're investing anywhere from $50 to $100 for a quality piece, you need consistent care to maximize your investment."
 Val Oliveira, founder of Chicago-based Val's Services, agrees, noting that your bra will unavoidably soak in the moisture and bacteria, causing bad smells, irritation, and possibly infection.

 What's the best way to wash an underwire bra?